Looking for the best things to do in Bohol Island in the Philippines?

 Tagbilaran Port to Anda (3 Hours)

-From Tagbilaran Port to Anda, you have the option of taking a private taxi, public bus or minivan.
+From Tagbilaran Port to Anda, you have the option of taking a private taxi, public bus, or shared minivan.

 Minivans are another cheap option to reach Anda for as little as 120 pesos though it can get quite claustrophobic as they try to fit as many people in the vans as possible.

 A private taxi from Tagbilaran to Anda costs around 3000 pesos.

 Click here or on the image below for an interactive Bohol Map.